andrew/ultimate-awesome/README.md

 - [Awesome-Referring-Image-Segmentation](https://github.com/MarkMoHR/Awesome-Referring-Image-Segmentation) - :books: A collection of papers about Referring Image Segmentation.
 - [awesome-kaldi](https://github.com/YoavRamon/awesome-kaldi) - This is a list of features, scripts, blogs and resources for better using Kaldi (  ).
 - [awesome-programming-languages](https://github.com/ChessMax/awesome-programming-languages) - The list of an awesome programming languages that you might be interested in.
+- [awesome-windows-red-team](https://github.com/marcosvalle/awesome-windows-red-team) -  A curated list of awesome Windows frameworks, libraries, software and resources for Red Teams.
 - [awesome-sentiment-analysis](https://github.com/laugustyniak/awesome-sentiment-analysis) - Repository with all what is necessary for sentiment analysis and related areas.
 - [awesome-css-grid](https://github.com/valentinogagliardi/awesome-css-grid) - A curated list of CSS Grid Resources.
 - [awesome-security-GRC](https://github.com/Arudjreis/awesome-security-GRC) - Curated list of resources for security Governance, Risk Management, Compliance and Audit professionals and enthusiasts (if they exist).
 - [awesome-sentinel](https://github.com/kr-stn/awesome-sentinel) - Curated list of awesome tools, tutorials and APIs for Copernicus Sentinel satellite data.
-- [awesome-windows-red-team](https://github.com/marcosvalle/awesome-windows-red-team) -  A curated list of awesome Windows frameworks, libraries, software and resources for Red Teams.
 - [awesome-robotics-projects](https://github.com/mjyc/awesome-robotics-projects) - A list of open-source, affordable, less-known, or visionary robotics projects.
 - [awesome-codebases](https://github.com/alan2207/awesome-codebases) - A collection of awesome open-source codebases worth exploring.
 - [indicnlp_catalog](https://github.com/AI4Bharat/indicnlp_catalog) - A collaborative catalog of NLP resources for Indic languages.
 - [awesome-cryptokitties-bubble](https://github.com/cryptocopycats/awesome-cryptokitties-bubble) - Awesome CryptoKitties Bubble (Anno 2017) - Yes, Cute Little Cartoon Cats on the Blockchain!  - Digital collectibles secured on a distributed public database w/ crypto hashes.
 Learn by Example from the Real World - Buy!
 Sell!
 Hodl!
 Sire!.
+- [awesome-wp-developer-tools](https://github.com/lukecav/awesome-wp-developer-tools) - A collection of plugins, starter themes and tools to make WordPress development easier.
 - [awesome-arr](https://github.com/Ravencentric/awesome-arr) - A collection of *arrs and related stuff.
-- [awesome-wp-developer-tools](https://github.com/lukecav/awesome-wp-developer-tools) - A collection of plugins, starter themes and tools to make WordPress development easier.
+- [awesome-ai-tools](https://github.com/mahseema/awesome-ai-tools) - A curated list of Artificial Intelligence Top Tools.
 - [awesome](https://github.com/craftcms/awesome) - A collection of awesome Craft CMS plugins, articles, resources and shiny things.
 - [awesome-freelance-fr](https://github.com/etnbrd/awesome-freelance-fr) - :sunglasses: Curated list of awesome tools to build your freelance career (in france).
 - [Awesome-LLMs-Datasets](https://github.com/lmmlzn/Awesome-LLMs-Datasets) - Summarize existing representative LLMs text datasets.